 Combine elevated Chinese cuisine with an idyllic terrace and what do you get?
 Tattu.
 The restaurant has made a name for itself with its flavours and exquisite presentation, but the opening of its terrace is when it really comes into its own.
 Complete with flowers and a retractable roof, it’s ready-made for enjoying the sun.

 Here, you can dive head-first into a menu filled with inventive twists on Chinese classics.
 Pork dumplings seared straight off the pan, crispy kung po tofu and indulgent pear sticky toffee pudding.
 Can’t decide?
-The set menu serves up a taste of everything, so grab your chopsticks and tuck into the likes of aromatic duck spring rolls, white miso salmon and crispy shredded chilli beef.
+The set menu serves up a taste of everything, so grab your chopsticks and tuck into the likes of wild mushroom and truffle spring rolls, white miso salmon and wok-fired angry bird.

 Where?
 Tattu, 29 East Parade, Minerva House, Leeds, West Yorkshire, LS1 5PS.

 When does it get the sun?
-When the sun is at its highest.
+Midday to late afternoon.

 Wellington Place